Week 3

 Read: and Falling Bodies and Pendular Motion (ASGv2 Chap.
 4), Pendular motion and harmony (ASGv2 Chap.
 5)

-PHY 201 lecture: Drag and terminal velocity.
+PHY 201 lecture: Drag, nonuniform acceleration, and terminal velocity.

 Quiz: Quiz covering week 2 material.